robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 1. What is the research problem the paper attempts to address?

-It addresses a few questions, each on different levels.
--How can an agent explore its environment productively?
+    + How can an agent explore its environment productively?
--How can an agent perform well with no extrinsic reward?
+    + How can an agent perform well with no extrinsic reward?
--How can an agent work with very high dimensional data (images) efficiently?
+    + How can an agent work with very high dimensional data (images) efficiently?
--How to formulate curiosity
+    + How to formulate curiosity

 2. What are the claimed contributions of the paper?

-They have created a formulation for curiosity that works with noisy high dimensional input and leads to high performance in Mario and VizDoom without intrinsic reward.
+    + They have created a formulation for curiosity that works with noisy high dimensional input and leads to high performance in Mario and VizDoom without intrinsic reward.

 3. How do the authors substantiate their claims?

-They explain the algorithm and show the agent's performance in two video games, and perform experiments on the agent showing its abilities.
+    + They explain the algorithm and show the agent's performance in two video games, and perform experiments on the agent showing its abilities.

 4. What are the conclusions?

-Their formulation is very useful and should be expanded on and applied to real world robotics or something.
+    + Their formulation is very useful and should be expanded on and applied to real world robotics or something.

 #### My own thoughts as I read the paper: